 Searching within Splunk is really fantastic.
 Just enter the keyword and Splunk will do the magic and it will show you all the entries that are matched with the keyword.
-This tool will search for all the machine logs, servers and network devices from your enterprise.
+This tool will search for all the machine logs, servers, and network devices from your enterprise.
 As simple as google does it throughout the world, Splunk does it at the enterprise level.

-In general, Splunk Apps and Add-ons are two different entities but both have a same extension, i.e. SPL files.
+In general, Splunk Apps and Add-ons are two different entities but both have the same extension, i.e. SPL files.
 When these files are downloaded and then installed on the Splunk instance.
 With this process, one cannot understand the main difference.
 But in general, the following table will provide you the difference between an App vs Add on.

 These are used for visualization

 |They are used for data optimization and collection process.
-To increase the efficiency.|
+To increase efficiency.|

 Apps are considered to be more wide range and offer a navigable GUI for the user interface.
-The interface includes a lot of options for the users or Splunk Knowledge objects (i.e. lookups, tags, event types and saved searches etc).
+The interface includes a lot of options for the users or Splunk Knowledge objects (i.e. lookups, tags, event types and saved searches, etc).

 An App can be built on a combination of different Add ons together.
 This is possible where they can be reused again to build something completely different.

-Unlike an Add-on, App caters towards only single perspective.
+Unlike an Add-on, App caters towards only a single perspective.
 It is used only for one common goal and it can be used for a specific thing.

 Splunk Enterprise Security App.
 Using this app the security policies and the aspects are covered and utilized.

 Apps have a functionality where the user can be restricted or limited with a certain type of information.
-The access levels can be controlled so that it is more secure and only the information that is necessary for the user is only available and he doesn’t have access to rest of the information or data.
+The access levels can be controlled so that it is more secure and only the information that is necessary for the user is only available and he doesn’t have access to the rest of the information or data.

 Add-on is something like a single component that is developed and it is reused a number of times in different suitable use cases.
 It is usually used as a standard framework where the team can leverage the functionality to a certain extent and build something completely new on top of it.

 Generally, they don’t have any known navigable user interface.
-An Add-on cannot be opened from Splunk Enterprise homepage or the app menu.
+An Add-on cannot be opened from the Splunk Enterprise homepage or the app menu.
 It will be in SPL format.

 So in this article we have gone through the definition of App and Add on and their individual benefits.
-One of the most common misconception that the users have in the market is that they got an impression that both Apps and Add on are the same and achieve the same purpose but to be honest they are not.
+One of the most common misconceptions that the users have in the market is that they got an impression that both Apps and Add on are the same and achieve the same purpose but to be honest they are not.
 They have different functionalities and responsibilities associated with it.

 If you think that there are any vital points or topics that need to be included in this article, please comment in the Comments section below.